christinali1017/CS-BASICS/Web-search.md

 ###How google works
 ---

-When you search:
+When you search: you are search google's index of thw web.
+(Spiders)

-- Algorithms get to work looking for clues to better understand what you mean (Finding information by crawling).
+- Finding information by crawling.
 - Based on these clues, we pull relevant documents from the index
 - Rank the results